QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 3. Do not reuse the vxnets where Pods are using if this loadbalancer is in private network.
 4. Make sure the account get verified (getting ICP license could be better) if end user uses 80 port.

-### How to use log of json format and indexed in Elasticsearch by fields
+### How to output my application logs in json format and be indexed by Elasticsearch in terms of fields

 fluent-bit service in Kubernetes On QingCloud already enables the detection of json data, so if the output of log is in json format, it will be added to Elasticsearch index and resolved as json.

 Note:

 1. The whole line of log must be in json format.
-Some log libaries will append extra information, like timestamps, which will make the log data incompleted.
-Please handle the log and print the output to console by programming.
+Some log libaries will append extra information such as timestamps, which makes the log data not in json format.
+Please print the logs to console by your programming library.
-2. Please refer to [example of helloworld](tutorials/helloworld-en-US.md) for more detail about log output.
+2. Please refer to the [Hello World Example](tutorials/helloworld-en-US.md) for more details about log output.

 ### How to customize the logs in Kubernetes